 Memorial Day is more than just a great excuse for a cookout and a day off from work.
 The holiday was created to honor the many American men and women who died in military service.
 This focus on those who made the ultimate sacrifice sets it apart from Veterans’ Day, which honors all military veterans, living and dead.

 Memorial Day is celebrated in the U.S. on the last Monday in May.
-In 2018, that date is Monday, May 28th.
+In 2019, that date is Monday, May 27th.
 In Canada, Memorial Day is celebrated with Canada Day on July 1st each year.
+See what we’re predicting for Memorial Day weather!

 Memorial Day History and Facts